-The Artist/Artist led team must demonstrate a contribution to environmental sustainability via artistic themes, engagement strategies, contents, or process to contribute to the quality of the physical environment for future generations.
+The artist must demonstrate a contribution to environmental sustainability via artistic themes, engagement strategies, contents, or process to contribute to the quality of the physical environment for future generations.

 ENVIRONMENTAL HAZARDS

 The requirements below refer to the installation of the artwork on site.
 Off site design and fabrication is not included.